Skip to the content.

 Courts describe hearings inconsistently.
 The same event can show up as:

 Maintaining regexes per court is a treadmill — and a new clerk’s habits break them silently.
-Instead, the LLM sees the entry plus the case’s known-hearings list, and decides ADD vs RESCHEDULE vs UPDATE vs CANCEL in one call.
+Instead, the LLM sees the entry plus the case’s known-hearings list, and decides ADD_HEARING vs RESCHEDULE_HEARING vs UPDATE vs CANCEL_HEARING in one call.
 A cheap regex pre-filter still runs before the LLM to drop the obvious non-hearings (briefs, attorney appearances, sealed placeholders) for free.

 Stable hearing keys